SenseiK954/ADconfig/README.md

 2. Install/enable Active Directory (AD) Domain Services in the Server VM, make the server a Domain Controller, and then add the Client VM to that Domain.
 3. Within AD, create a organizational units for Admin, Employees, and Clients, then create a couple user accounts with one having Admin permissions.
 4. Using a Powershell script, create randomized user accounts in AD and attempt to login to the client as one.
-5. Mess around with capabilities of AD.
+5. Mess around with capabilities of AD to your hearts content.

 <h2>Installation Steps</h2>